About the RealBible AI Project

 Computational Linguistics is a very new field of research in the world of Language.
-Modern computer power, data aggregation, machine learning, and powerful programming environments have opened a kind of “black box” allowing us to research and understand ancient texts and extinct languages in ways never thought possible.
+AI, machine learning, modern computing power, data clouds, and powerful programming environments have opened a kind of “black box” allowing us to research and understand ancient texts and extinct languages in ways never thought possible.
 One example is a machine-learning project at MIT’s CSAIL to help decipher lost languages.

-The RealBible Project is an ongoing research and translation project of the Hebrew text utilizing computer technologies such as Alteryx Machine Learning, the Text-Fabric Python module, and the BHSA data graph built by the Eep Talstra Centre for Bible and Computer based in Amsterdam.
+The RealBible Project is an ongoing research and translation project of the Hebrew text utilizing AI computer technologies such ChatGPT, Alteryx Machine Learning, the Text-Fabric Python module, and the BHSA data graph built by the Eep Talstra Centre for Bible and Computer.
 The RealBible Project is not affiliated with any religious sect, denomination, or confession.

 The BHSA data graph currently consists of over 1,000,000 features that can be compared, analyzed, and studied for linguistic patterns.
 We hope to be able to tackle some of the most enduring questions and mysteries of the texts such as the numerology, math, parallelisms, the hundreds of unknown words, using machine learning and algorithims.

 The project is spearheaded by Matthew Pennock who began to study ancient Hebrew in the year 2000 and completed a full course in Hebrew grammar by 2002.
 Later after traveling and studying seven more languages including Arabic, Mandarin, Kiswahili, and German, he enrolled in a Biblical seminary and studied the Hebrew Bible.
-After a couple of terms he discovered how misleading, contrived, legalistic, and even political seminaries can be and quickly dropped out.
-After discovering how misleading, biased, and even dishonest English translation methodologies have been, he went to exclusively reading the Hebrew and Greek.
-In 2018 he began to re-translate portions of text entirely.
-He now researches using the ETCBC BHSA database and translates in Krakow, Poland where he is currently studying data science, python programming, machine learning.
+After a while he discovered how contrived, legalistic, and even political seminaries could be and left biblical academia.
+Additionally, after realizing how misleading and dishonest English translation methodologies were, he went to exclusively studying and reading the Hebrew and Greek.
+In 2018 he began to re-translate large portions of text.

 Check out the BHSA Hebrew Bible + Linguistic annotations in text-fabric format available on github.